jsoref/thorium/api/docs/src/architecture/deployer.md

 # Deployer

-The deployer is responsible for deploying Thorium ontop of your Kubernetes cluster and making ongoing maintainence with Thorium easy.
+The deployer is responsible for deploying Thorium ontop of your Kubernetes cluster and making ongoing maintenance with Thorium easy.
 It supports the following commands:

 | cmd | description |